 I often sat next to him embroidering a pillowcase I was going to give him, or sketched out designs on tracing paper for other embroidery projects I wanted to start.
 I proudly showed him the progress I was making, and looked forward to giving it to him on September 22, which would’ve been his 13th birthday.
 I will never forget him examining the embroidered clarinet (one of the two instruments he played) and exclaiming, “Wow.
 You’re really good at that!”
 He told me about a Mother’s Day arts and crafts project he’d worked on in 4th grade, a small cross-stitched pillow that read “I Love You, Mom.”
 He shared how difficult he thought it had been, and was impressed at my efforts.

 On the days I was not spending the night at the hospital, when I had a few free hours, I worked on revamping the bedroom that had been mine in high school and was now technically a guest room.
-Since I didn’t have much of a decorating budget, I was always on the hunt for cost-effective ways to change up the feel of the room.
+Since I didn’t have much of a decorating budget, I was always on the hunt for cheap ways to change up the feel of the room.
 World Market, Home Goods, and Stein Mart turned out to be perfect sources for new sheets, a duvet, and throw pillows.
 The Salvation Army yielded a collection of milk glass and large table lamp I painted and spruced up with a new shade.

 Working on these domestic projects was cathartic to me during my brother’s illness and after his death; I was certainly aware of the moments of happiness and joy it brought me, and began to think of it as ‘domestic therapy.’
 Because of the circumstances in which I turned to these kinds of projects, and because they gave me fleeting moments of enjoyment in the darkest time of my life, I have come to think of them with deeper significance.

 In short, I discovered the profound enjoyment that comes from creating something with one's own two hands - pursuits such as embroidery, sewing, entertaining, decorating, cooking, correspondence.
 These are skills that our grandmothers were expected to learn from quite a young age, but that seem to have fallen out of favor as women have become more empowered.
 I would never trade in the progress of the past century, but I'm dismayed that many of these skills are becoming lost for smart, creative, professional women.
-There is so much opportunity for self-expression in the domestic arts.
+There is so much opportunity for self-expression in them.

 When I started toying with the idea of creating my own blog and sharing my own projects and sources of inspiration, A Dose of the Domestic couldn’t have suited more perfectly as a title.
 That’s certainly how I thought of it – my own dose of medicine for the deepest heartache and worst loss I’d ever suffered.
-As I began to think about what my first few posts would be, I realized I wanted to write about everything that inspired me and made me smile – not just décor and domestic projects, but also things like gorgeous illustration, book cover design, pretty packaging, and lovely clothing.
+As I began to think about what my first few posts would be, I realized I wanted to write about everything that inspired me and made me smile – not just domestic projects, but also things like gorgeous illustration, book cover design, pretty packaging, and lovely clothing.
 And that's how A Dose of the Delightful was born.

 Jonathan has been my greatest teacher in life, and he imparted profound lessons just by being the person he was – always upbeat, incredibly considerate, generous, selfless, and always actively pursuing his interests.
 He adored playing piano and clarinet, avidly read about other countries and cultures, and used Google street view to ‘travel’ to the many countries he wished to visit.
 Jonathan was never sitting idly in front of the television; if he was watching it, he was tuned in to Globetrekker and absorbed everything he learned like a sponge.